xupei0610/ComputerGraphics-HW/hw4/README.md

 3rd Part libraries: SOIL, ASSIMP

+Tested under Ubuntu 16.04

+**There are some problems to run this program on MacOS.** I will fix this later.

 ## Introduction

 This program implements a simple 3D maze game.
 Player must find the existence of the maze.
 There is no hard time limit for each round.
 However, player will lose HP gradually and finally lose game if he does not find the existence in the soft time limit.